A Woman's Guide to Beating Heart Disease

 Check your risk

-First, you should get your blood cholesterol and blood pressure checked.
+Talk with your health care provider about your cholesterol and blood pressure.
+Have both checked.
 The higher either of them is, the greater your risk for heart disease or heart attack.
-A cholesterol (lipoprotein) profile, a blood test done after a 9- to 12-hour fast, will measure the fats in your blood to indicate your levels of total cholesterol, LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides, another form of fat in the blood.
-Talk with your health care provider about your goals for total cholesterol, LDL, and HDL, as well as your target blood pressure
+A blood test done after a 9- to 12-hour fast can measure the fats in your blood.
+It can tell you:

 Maintain a healthy weight

-Being overweight increases blood pressure, blood cholesterol, and triglyceride levels.
-It also increases your risk for type 2 diabetes, a condition in which your body can't use insulin to transport glucose into cells.
-Type 2 diabetes itself increases your risk for clogged arteries and heart attack.
+Being overweight can raise your blood pressure, cholesterol, and triglyceride levels.
+It also puts you at risk for type 2 diabetes.
+This condition can also raise your risk for clogged arteries and heart attack.

-Get at least 40 minutes of moderate-to-vigorous physical activity 3 to 4 days each week.
-It can reduce your risk of heart disease by raising your HDLs and can also reduce LDLs.
+Strive for at least 30 minutes of moderate-to-vigorous physical activity 5 days a week.
+Exercise can reduce your risk of heart disease.
+It can raise your good cholesterol and lower your bad cholesterol.

 Change your fats